-Sr. Associate Dean for Graduate and Professional Programs
+Sr. Associate Dean for Admission & Student Engagement

-Associate Dean Kelly Goulis is responsible for providing leadership for the Office of Graduate and Professional Programs.
+Associate Dean Kelly Goulis is responsible for providing leadership for the Office of Admission & Student Engagement.
 She has responsibility for all engineering Doctoral and Master’s of Science students, including recruitment, fellowships, retention, student services and the Distance Education Network (DEN), a state-of-the art division that delivers graduate distance education worldwide to working professionals.

 Under her leadership, the Viterbi School of Engineering has opened international offices in China and India and has expanded international recruitment and collaborations with a number of leading institutions overseas.